-Although different colors can be perceived in different ways, the descriptive names of those colors matters as well.
+Although different colours can be perceived in different ways, the descriptive names of those colours matter as well.

-According to a study titled “A rose by any other name…,” when subjects were asked to evaluate products with different color names, such as makeup, fancy names were preferred far more often.
-For example, “mocha” was found to be significantly more likeable than “brown,” despite the fact that the subjects were shown the same color.
+According to a study titled “A rose by any other name…,” when subjects were asked to evaluate products with different colour names, such as makeup, fancy names were preferred far more often.
+For example, “mocha” was found to be significantly more likeable than “brown,” despite the fact that the subjects were shown the same colour.

-Additional research finds the same effect applies to a wide variety of products; consumers rated elaborately named paint colors as more pleasing to the eye than their simply named counterparts.
-It has also been shown that more unusual and unique color names are preferable for everything from jelly beans to sweatshirts.
-For instance, crayon colors with names such as “razzmatazz” were more likely to be chosen than names such as “lemon yellow.”
+Additional research finds the same effect applies to a wide variety of products; consumers rated elaborately named paint colours as more pleasing to the eye than their simply named counterparts.
+It has also been shown that more unusual and unique colour names are preferable for everything from jelly beans to sweatshirts.
+For instance, crayon colours with names such as “razzmatazz” were more likely to be chosen than names such as “lemon yellow.”

 Finding your own palette

-We’re at the end of this post and there’s still no cheat sheet for choosing the perfect color in sight.
+We’re at the end of this post and there’s still no cheat sheet for choosing the perfect colour in sight.
 In fact, we may have raised more questions than answers.
 What a ripoff.

-Truth is, the kaleidoscopic nature of color theory means we may never have definitive answers.
+Truth is, the kaleidoscopic nature of colour theory means we may never have definitive answers.

 However, just because a topic is peppered with plenty of “maybes” and “sort ofs” doesn’t mean we should stop thinking critically about it.
 Use the research available to challenge preconceived notions and to raise better questions; it’s the one consistent way to reach better answers.